Supposeduck30/waukee-schools-gpa-calculator/README.md

 - Seperate input for number of ap classes
 - Reference for how gpa is calculated at the bottom

+### Version 1.1.0
+- Input that asks you how many classes you have and then generates that amount of classes to input your grade in
+- Seperate input for number of ap classes
+- Changed input to letter grades rather than percentages
+- Removed the reference at the bottom
+- Made it impossible for user to input more AP classes than total classes

 ## 🛠️ How to tweak for your own uses
 1. Fork the repository